CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Compliance and Security Measures for Importing and Exporting

-As a measure to ensure the legality and safety of imports and exports as part of Toray Group's expanding global operations, a US subsidiary of Toray International, Inc. enrolled in the Customs-Trade Partnership Against Terrorism (C-TPAT)11 with the aim of strengthening global supply chain compliance.
-In order to realize more efficient imports and exports of materials and to strengthen supply chain compliance and security measures, Toray Group is also encouraging its worldwide distribution partners to obtain Authorized Economic Operator (AEO)12 status.
+As a measure to ensure the legality and safety of imports and exports as part of Toray Group's expanding global operations, a US subsidiary of Toray International, Inc. enrolled in the Customs-Trade Partnership Against Terrorism (C-TPAT)9 with the aim of strengthening global supply chain compliance.
+In order to realize more efficient imports and exports of materials and to strengthen supply chain compliance and security measures, Toray Group is also encouraging its worldwide distribution partners to obtain Authorized Economic Operator (AEO)10 status.

-2. 12 A status implemented by the EU in December 2006 that gives priority in customs procedures to importers and exporters with a high level of compliance for cargo security.
+2. 10 AEO: A status implemented by the EU in December 2006 that gives priority in customs procedures to importers and exporters with a high level of compliance for cargo security.
 The Japanese Customs Act was also revised in 2007, and a similar qualification system was established to provide priority in customs procedures to highly compliant operators.

-Click here for the main initiatives for CSR Guideline 9, “Establishing Sustainable Supply Chain” in CSR Roadmap 2022.
+Click here for the main initiatives for CSR Guideline 9, “Establishing Sustainable Supply Chain” in CSR Roadmap 2025.